pancongliang/openshift/storage/minio/readme.md

   oc get pod,route,pvc -n ${NAMESPACE}
   ```

-#### Options C: Deploying MinIO with NFS StorageClass as the Backend Storage
+#### Options C: Deploying Minio with NFS StorageClass as the Backend Storage

 * Deploy NFS StorageClass, if storage class or pv has been deployed,only need to set the variables.